anthony-aylward/luciferase/README.md

 }
 ```

-The input JSON should contain either five entries or six entries.
-If it contains
+The input JSON should contain either five, six, or twelve entries.
-five entries, the bars of the resulting plot will have a 2-2-1 style.
 If it
+contains five entries, the bars of the resulting plot will have a 2-2-1 style.
-contains six entries, the bars will have a 2-1-2-1 style.
+If it contains six entries, the bars will have a 2-1-2-1 style.
+If twelve,
+the syle will be as with six entries but doubled.

 Significance indicators will be written above the bars: `***` if p<0.001,
 `**` if p<0.01, `*` if p<0.05, `ns` otherwise.